cameronabrams/psfgen/README.md

 26. [2K7W](http://www.rcsb.org/pdb/explore/explore.do?structureID=2k7w) -- BAX proapoptotic protein with option to include bound BIM SAHB peptide.

+27. [3CP1](http://www.rcsb.org/pdb/explore/explore.do?structureID=3cp1) -- HIV-1 gp41 NHR/CHR six-helix bundle, with option to grow in MPER and TM, and membrane-embedding.

 More to come...

 ## Acknowledgments

-1. VMD and NAMD are products of the [Theoretical and Computational Biophysics Group at the NIH Center for Macromolecular Modeling and Bioinformatics at the University of Illinois at Urbana-Champaign](http://www.ks.uiuc.edu)
+1. [VMD](http://www.ks.uiuc.edu/Research/vmd) and [NAMD](http://www.ks.uiuc.edu/Research/namd) were developed at the [Theoretical and Computational Biophysics Group at the NIH Center for Macromolecular Modeling and Bioinformatics at the University of Illinois at Urbana-Champaign](http://www.ks.uiuc.edu).
+Please cite ``W. Humphrey, A. Dalke, and K. Schulten.
+VMD -- Visual Molecular Dynamics.
+Journal of Molecular Graphics, 1996;14:33-38'' (VMD) and ``J. C. Phillips, R. Braun, W. Wang, J. Gumbart, E. Tajkhorshid, E. Villa, C. Chipot, R. D. Skeel, L. Kale, and K. Schulten.
+Scalable molecular dynamics with NAMD.
+Journal of Computational Chemistry, 2005;26:1781-1802'' (NAMD).

 2. [Packmol](https://www.ime.unicamp.br/~martinez/packmol/userguide.shtml) is a product of Leandro Martinez in the Institute of Chemistry at the University of Campinas.
 Please cite ``L. Martínez, R. Andrade, E. G. Birgin, J. M. Martínez.
 Packmol: A package for building initial configurations for molecular dynamics simulations.
 Journal of Computational Chemistry, 2009;30:2157-2164.''